irgiadit7/profile-readme-generator/README.md

 ###

-<p align="left">💻 Full Stack Developer passionate about sharing my journey and learnings in tech <!-- <br>🎥 Creating and sharing content about programming, web development, and productivity <br>🌱 learninginpublic while building personal projects and exploring new tech <br>📊 Currently focusing on AI, Machine Learning, and AI Engineering --></p>
+<p align="left"><!--💻 --> Full Stack Developer passionate about sharing my journey and learnings in tech <!-- <br>🎥 Creating and sharing content about programming, web development, and productivity <br>🌱 learninginpublic while building personal projects and exploring new tech <br>📊 Currently focusing on AI, Machine Learning, and AI Engineering --></p>

 ###